The South Carolina beach

 Yes.
 Stormwater solutions/improvements being implemented by local governments are working, resulting in a downward trend in the number of long-term advisory signs.
 Signs for a long-term advisory are removed when water quality data shows improvement (less than 10 percent of the samples exceed the standard).
 For 2016, eight signs are being removed due to water quality improvements, and one new sign is being added.

 *If two consecutive samples from a monitoring station come back as greater than 104 colonies forming units (cfu)/100 milliliter (mL) of enterococcus bacteria, a temporary advisory is issued.
+If there is a potential source of bacteria nearby, such as a swash or stormwater drainage pipe, a temporary advisory may be issued with the first sample greater than 104 cfu/100mL.
 If any single sample exceeds 500 cfu/100mL, a temporary advisory is issued immediately.